Tap tap tap. “Good morning. I’ll leave the breakfast outside your door shall I? We’ll be arriving in St Erth station in half an hour.”

 This was unexpected.
 The man’s statement just lies there on the blustery air.
 And I can’t think of what to say back to this clipped, rather military-looking man.

-“I miss her very much.”
-He carries on staring out to sea.
+“I miss her very much,” he says, and carries on staring out to sea.

 “You know I still wake up every morning and make two cups of tea.
 It’s stupid isn’t it?”
 He laughs and then stops.